This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 Special Enrollment Periods

-Some beneficiaries qualify for Special Enrollment Periods, allowing you to enroll without a late penalty:
+Some beneficiaries qualify for Special Enrollment Periods, allowing you to enroll in Medicare Part A and/or Part B without a late penalty:

-• Anytime you are covered by a group plan if the plan is deemed creditable coverage, including most commercial plans (notice of creditable coverage is sent annually to retirees in September)
+• Anytime you are covered by a group plan that is deemed creditable coverage, including most commercial plans (notice of creditable coverage is sent annually to retirees in September)

-• During the eight months starting the month after employment ends or the group plan coverage ends, whichever happens first
+• During the 8-month period that starts the month after employment ends or the group plan coverage ends, whichever happens first